gpbl/react-day-picker/docs/Input.md

-# DayPickerInput component
+# Using the input field

-react-day-picker comes with an handy input component to display the day picker together with an input field.
-[See this example](http://react-day-picker.js.org/examples/?input).
+react-day-picker comes with `<DayPickerInput />`, a component rendering an input field rendering the DayPicker in an overlay.
+[See this example](http://react-day-picker.js.org/examples/?input) and read [its API reference](DayPickerInputAPI.md).

 ### Setup